Skip to main content

 Director of Policy

-Deanna is an educator and school administrator, practitioner, community organizer, and policy advocate.
-Her focus is on supports for students and families that go beyond health and human services to the importance of school culture and relationship and community building inside the school itself.
-Deanna has supported community school development in a variety of ways.
-She has provided coaching and direct technical assistance to schools, districts, practitioners and community partners and worked with legislators and policymakers to develop supportive-state level policies that advanced community school development for over fifteen years.
+Deanna was an educator and school administrator, practitioner, community organizer, and policy advocate.
+She focused on supports for students and families that go beyond health and human services to the importance of school culture and relationship and community building inside the school itself.
+Deanna supported community school development in a variety of ways.
+She provided coaching and direct technical assistance to schools, districts, practitioners and community partners, and worked with legislators and policymakers to develop supportive-state level policies that advanced community school development for over fifteen years.
+At the time of her passing, Deanna was the Director of Policy and Systems Integration at CSLX, and a leading voice in community school development in California and nationally.

 Deanna worked with the Alameda County Department of Social Services as the policy analyst for the Child Welfare Division, where she participated in the early efforts at both the local and state level to change the focus, approach, and assumptions behind this field of work in order to focus on leveraging family strengthens and better provide support early.
 For over fifteen years, she supported and coached districts, local government agencies, and potential partners in cross-sector approaches to supporting students and their families.
 She also leveraged this on the ground experience to work on systems and policy change at the state level, in areas including: school meals, nutrition education, family engagement, social emotional learning, school climate, mental health services, and Medi-Cal funding programs through partnerships such as for mental health or through school-based health centers and directly through the two school-based programs – Medi-Cal Administrative Activities (MAA) and the LEA Billing Option.
 In 2021-22, she supported the California Department of Education to design and launch the CA Community Schools Partnership Program – grant application and technical assistance system, as a special consultant through the CDE Foundation.

-She holds a BA in Psychology from UC Berkeley, and a Masters of Public Policy from the Goldman School of Public Policy at UC Berkeley.
+She held a BA in Psychology from UC Berkeley, and a Masters of Public Policy from the Goldman School of Public Policy at UC Berkeley.